modelscope/Katz/artifact_evaluation.md

 ### 1. Generate UNet State Dictionaries

-Before running experiments, generate state dictionaries for the UNet model (used for restoration):
+Before running experiments, go to the project directory and generate state dictionaries for the UNet model (used for restoration):

 ```bash
 # Generate default state dictionary (standard layout)